 I am fully qualified as a Humanistic Psychotherapeutic Counsellor, with a Postgraduate Diploma from Brighton University.
 You do not need to understand what humanistic counselling is to come see me!
 For those who would like to know more, my theoretical approach is predominantly person-centred, with a strong grounding in attachment theory and relational psychotherapy.
 I also draw upon elements of Transactional Analysis, Existential therapies and Gestalt.
 I offer creative ways of working such as a sand tray for those who want to use this mode of exploration.

-Before training as a counsellor, I worked with people struggling with mental health or addiction, mainly within the homeless community.
-As a counsellor, as well as in my previous work, I have worked with people with a wide variety of struggles, from disordered eating to existential struggles, from anxiety to relationship difficulties.
+Before training as a counsellor, I had extensive experience of working with people struggling with mental health or addiction, mainly within the homeless community.
+As a counsellor, as well as in my previous work, I have had worked with people with a wide variety of struggles, from disordered eating and low self-esteem, to existential struggles, from anxiety and relationship difficulties, to depression.
 I could list many other areas but what I believe is most important is that I would see you as a person rather than as just your problems.

 I have completed a wide variety of trainings and am committed to on-going training and professional development.
+I have high ethical standards, maintaining confidentiality and professional boundaries.
 I am a member of the BACP as an ethical body and have a strong commitment to professionalism, whilst remaining down to earth and human!

 Areas of counselling I deal with

 I offer an initial 30 minute session for you to meet me and decide whether you would like to work together.
 I only charge £10 for this session to cover room hire.
-If you do choose to continue then sessions would be £45 for 50 minutes (with limited concessional spaces for those on benefits or students).
+If you do choose to continue then sessions would be £45 for 50 minutes (with limited concessional spaces for those on benefits or students- if you are looking for a reduced rate space please let me know in your initial message).

 I wish you well in finding a counsellor that is a good ‘fit’ for you.
 If what I have written here resonates with you and you would like to explore working together then do get in touch to arrange an initial meeting.